liutgnu/geniux/readme.md

 ### Build app

-Once the system finished booting, it will load a user space program called elf_child from it's file system called fs/minix.img.
+Once the system finished booting, it will load a user space program called elf_child from its file system called fs/minix.img.
 The minix.img already contains an excutable file, you don't have to do this step, but if you'd like to build your own program, type the following command to build one:

 	$ sudo mount fs/minix /mnt
 	$ cd app && make